 Increased or Improved Services for Foster Youth, English Learners, and Low-income students

 The Budget Overview for Parents is a document that describes a district’s, or Local Educational Agency’s (LEA’s), revenues and expenses, especially as they pertain to Local Control Funding Formula and money targeted to support low-income students, English learners, foster and homeless youth.
 As much as is possible, the document should use language and graphs that all readers are able to understand.

 In July 2021, Assembly Bill 130 was signed into law which prohibits the publication of state indicators on the 2021 Dashboard and requires reporting of specific state and local data.
 Therefore, the 2021 CA Dashboard will include:

 Local educational agency (LEA) and school details (e.g., LEA/school address)

 Student population data (e.g., enrollment data)

-A link to DataQuest or a CDE web page that reports the 2019–2020 data collected in the California Longitudinal Pupil Achievement Data System (CALPADS) (e.g., graduation data)
+A link to DataQuest or a CDE web page that reports available valid and reliable data collected in the California Longitudinal Pupil Achievement Data System (CALPADS ) that would have been included in the 2021 Dashboard (e.g. Graduation Rate, Chronic Absenteeism)